 claim | An evidenced assertion | Supported or refuted by collected evidence |

-assumption | An untested supposition | Stated as true without direct evidence yet |
+assumption | An untested supposition | Held true without direct evidence yet |

-risk | A potential negative outcome | Something the agent should hedge against |
+risk | A potential negative outcome | Something to hedge against |

-evidence | A data point or source | Used to support/refute other beliefs |
+evidence | A data point or source | Backs or refutes other beliefs |

-gap | A known unknown | Something the agent has flagged as unresolved |
+gap | A known unknown | Flagged as unresolved |

 goal | A pursued outcome | What the agent is trying to accomplish |

-Evidence Types
+Evidence quality

-Different evidence types carry different weight:
+Different evidence types carry different weight, so quality counts for more than repetition:

-| Type | Description |
+| Type | What it is |

 |---|---|